-The Evertz 4:4:4 Film post production system is designed to simplify the management of your film to tape transfers for both 4:4:4 RGB and 4:2:2 YCrCb high definition video.
-At the heart of the system is the HD9045TR Film Footage Encoder.
-Under control of the powerful KeyLog TRACKER[TM] software, the HD9045TR Film Footage encoder permits the seamless integration of video and audio time codes, film KeyKode and production information whether you are transferring to 24, 25 or 30Fps high definition video.
-During the transfer, KeyLog TRACKER[TM], Evertz telecine logging and configuration management tool logs the relationships between these important parameters and outputs many industry standard interchange file formats for use by off-line editing systems.
+Under control of the powerful KeyLog TRACKERTM software, the 9025TR Film Footage encoders permit the seamless integration of video and audio time codes, film KeyKode and production information whether you are transferring to 25 or 30Fps standard definition video, or to 24, 25 or 30Fps high definition video.
+During the transfer, KeyLog TRACKERTM, Evertz telecine logging and configuration management tool logs the relationships between these important parameters and outputs many industry standard interchange file formats for use by off-line editing systems.

-The HD9045TR encodes the time codes, KeyKode and production information into industry standard SMPTE RP215 vertical ancillary (VANC) data packets on the dual link RGB output.
-In addition the HD9045TR converts the 4:4:4 RGB to a 4:2:2 YCrCb serial output with the VANC data and optional burned in characters for monitoring.
-The user can also apply one of 5 user programmable look up tables to the outputs to either output.
+In standard definition mode, the HDSD9025TR and SD9025TR encode the time codes and KeyKode into industry standard SMPTE RP201 3-line VITC on one SDI output, and provides separate SDI and analog outputs with burned in characters for offline editing copies.
+In high definition mode, the HDSD9025TR and HD9025TR encode the time codes, KeyKode and production information into industry standard SMPTE RP215 vertical ancillary (VANC) data packets.
 Separate LTC inputs and outputs for the audio and video time codes, allows handling of mixed film rate and video rate time codes.
 The programmable telecine interface allows the encoder to interface to a wide variety of telecine configurations.